GitMirroring/gnuboot/site/faq.md

 Webcams have firmware integrated into them that process the image input into the camera; adjusting focus, white balancing and so on.
-Can use USB webcam hardware, to work around potential DMA issues; integrated webcams (on laptops, for instance) are discouraged by the libreboot project.
+Can use USB webcam hardware, to work around potential DMA issues; integrated webcams (on laptops, for instance) are discouraged by the GNU Boot project.

 ### USB host controller

-Doesn't really apply to current libreboot systems (none of them have USB 3.0 at the moment), but USB 3.0 host controllers typically rely on firmware to implement the XHCI specification.
+Doesn't really apply to current GNU Boot systems (none of them have USB 3.0 at the moment), but USB 3.0 host controllers typically rely on firmware to implement the XHCI specification.
 Some newer coreboot ports also require this blob, if you want to use USB 3.0.

-This doesn't affect libreboot at the moment, because all current systems that are supported only have older versions of USB available.
+This doesn't affect GNU Boot at the moment, because all current systems that are supported only have older versions of USB available.
 USB devices also don't have DMA (but the USB host controller itself does).